 *A prenuptial agreement cannot contract for the custody of children (especially those not yet born).
 Similarly, a prenuptial agreement is not enforceable with regard to child support.
 You cannot validly predetermine how much you will pay in child support in a prenuptial agreement.
 The court will follow state guidelines.

-Although prenuptial agreements are not the most romantic thing to think about as you’re about to get married, they can give you peace of mind knowing that you have a secure financial future.
-If you are considering a prenuptial agreement created for you and your soon-to-be spouse, you will need the help of an experienced Denver family attorney.
+s lawyer is not the most romantic thing to think about as you’re about to get married, they can give you peace of mind knowing that you have a secure financial future.
+If you are considering a prenuptial agreement created for you and your soon-to-be spouse, you will need the help of an experienced prenuptial agreement lawyer.
 Our team at Lewis & Matthews P.C. can make sure that it is drafted correctly and is enforceable in court.